trbirmin/AtlassianMCP/README.md

 # Atlassian MCP Streamable HTTP Server

+A minimal Model Context Protocol (MCP) server i## Add the connector to a Copilot (actions)
+1) Open your Copilot in Copilot Studio.
+2) Go to the Actions/Plugins area and add your custom connector.
+3) Select the operation (InvokeMCP).
+The agent will send MCP JSON-RPC messages to `/mcp`.
+4) Test: Ask the Copilot to search Confluence with questions like:
+   - "Search Confluence for project documentation"
+   - "Find information about [topic] in Confluence"
+   - "Look up [keyword] in our Confluence wiki"

+Notes
-A minimal Model Context Protocol (MCP) server implementing the Streamable HTTP transport, deployable to Azure App Service and connectable to Microsoft Copilot Studio via a custom connector.
+- SSE is being deprecated in August 2025; this server prefers JSON and supports SSE only when explicitly requested.ing the Streamable HTTP transport, deployable to Azure App Service and connectable to Microsoft Copilot Studio via a custom connector.

 ## Features
 - Streamable HTTP MCP endpoint at `/mcp` supporting POST and GET per spec (2025-03-26)